Jummit/otome-os/README.md

 save history to disk
 pass functions to functions
 escaping in strings
-eliminate all side effects from commands catogories for commands job control (schedule tasks) refactor this mess. maybe add type hints? difference between number, bool and string streams: type checking port this whole thing to rust | use https://github.com/osch/lua-nocurses autocompletion wow (need a custom text input for that)
+catogories for commands
+job control (schedule tasks)
+refactor this mess. maybe add type hints and comments? difference between number, bool and string streams: type checking port this whole thing to rust | use https://github.com/osch/lua-nocurses autocompletion wow (need a custom text input for that)